rafgraph/detect-it/README.md

 ## Pre-built option served from Unpkg CDN

 Optionally, instead of using `npm install` you can load Detect It directly in the browser.
-A minified UMD version is available from Unpkg for this purpose.
+A minified and production ready UMD version is available from Unpkg for this purpose.

 ```html
 <!-- in index.html -->